tobychui/arozos/README.md

 To install the package above, copy and paste the following lines into your ssh terminal line by line.
 ```
+#Add the following line if you are using a fresh install of Debian Buster
+sudo apt-get install unzip net-tools ntfs-3g -y
+sudo apt-get update
 sudo apt-get install -y apache2
 sudo apt-get install -y php libapache2-mod-php php-cli php-common php-mbstring php-gd php xml php-zip
 sudo apt-get install libapache2-mod-xsendfile